samrocketman/clache/README.md

 broken up into two tar commands.

-1. `sudo tar` (sudo can be opt-out) from the system root when full paths are given.
-For permissions preservation.
+1. `sudo tar` (sudo can be opt-out) from the system root when full paths are given for permissions preservation.
 If you have an ephemeral system which does not allow `sudo tar`, then use the `--nosudo` option documented below.
 2. Non-sudo tar for file paths relative to the current working directory.